Table of Contents

 No, there are no straight male sex workers in Amsterdam Red Light District for women.
 The demand is simply too low.

-However, there are Amsterdam escorts who offer erotic services.
-Also for women.
+However, there are male Amsterdam escorts who offer erotic services.
+For men and for women.
 They do not work behind the windows but offer their erotic services online and meet their customers somewhere.

 This local company start projects with which they remove monumental buildings from natural gas.
 And it isolates houses and generate sustainable energy.
 It wants to ensure that Amsterdam Red Light District turns green by greening up pavements and roofs.
 They support sustainable initiatives by residents and entrepreneurs from the neighbourhood, they organise events and help them to grow further.